DataONEorg/dataone-web/content/features/domains.md

 ---
 layout: blocks
 date: '2020-03-16T09:49:58.000+00:00'
-title: Custom DOIs and domains
+title: Custom domain name
-description: A custom DOI prefix and domain name for your repository
+description: Your repository is available at a domain of your choice, but hosted by DataONE
 linked_services:
 - service_file: services/hosted-repo.md
   service: ''